presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

    except:
      print "The variable abc has not been defined"

-6.

-8. An exercising on defining and calling a function.
-See comments for instructions.
+6. Here's another bit of code that generates an error.
+Think about what's going on with the code below that causes a problem.
+Write a comment explaining why an error occurs.
+Then fix the 4th line of code so that it does not generate an error.

+.. activecode:: ps_5_6

+    def change_amounts(yp):
+	   n = yp - 4
+	   return n * 7

+    print yp

+    ====

+    print "\n---\n\n"
+    print "There are no tests for this problem"

+7. Here will be a question about returning in the middle of a function -- maybe a two-part question?
+This pset is getting real important.

+8. Define a function ``is_prefix`` that takes two strings as inputs and returns the boolean value ``True`` if the first string is a prefix of the second string, but returns ``False`` otherwise.

 .. activecode:: ps_5_8

-      # Define a function is_prefix that takes two strings and returns
+      # Define your function here.
-      # True if the first one is a prefix of the second one, but returns
-      # False otherwise.

       # Here's a couple example function calls, printing the return value